 We invite your little leaders to follow in the footsteps of President Clinton.
 The Mini-Presidential Tour will encourage students to think big with a hands-on lesson

-President Clinton’s collections are comprised of an impressive number of military coins and campaign buttons.
-Students will view and touch replicas of military challenge coins and authentic campaign buttons from the 1992 and 1996 presidential campaigns.
-Following the classroom activity, students will tour the exhibit and find the coins and buttons on display.
-The docent-led tour also includes the Oval Office, Life in the White House, and the current temporary exhibit.
+where students will view and touch replicas of military challenge coins and actual campaign buttons from the 1992 and 1996 presidential campaigns.
+Following the classroom activity, students will tour the exhibit and find the military challenge coins and campaign buttons on display while they tour the Oval Office and Life in the White House exhibits.

 Holidays at the White House